TimeaKovacs86/FirstMilestoneProject-Queen/README.md

  - I used the "font awesome" font and icon toolkit for the social media icons.

- - Hover effets on those elements where there is interaction:
+ - Hover effects on those elements where there is interaction:
    - Navigation
    - Buy Ticket buttons
    - Send Request button